 According to the latest Bureau of Labor Statistics data and analysis by the National Association of Home Builders (NAHB), there were 208,000 open construction sector jobs in June, which marks the second highest monthly count of open, unfilled jobs since May 2007.

 Parents, teachers, counselors and students are encouraged to take a close look at the career opportunities available in residential construction and understand that a vocational education offers satisfying career paths and financial gains.

 A well-trained workforce is an essential component of long-term business success.
-Through the work of the TBA Governmental Affairs Committee, our Board of Directors, the Chamber and other community partners, we have spent the last two years striving to bring awareness to the need of a trained skilled workforce.
+Through the work of the TBA Governmental Affairs Committee, our Board of Directors, the Chamber and other community partners, the TBA has spent the last two years striving to bring awareness to the need of a trained skilled workforce.
 It is TBA’s goal to assure that the future housing workforce is prepared and industry ready.

 Trade & Construction – one of Tallahassee’s fastest growing industries, continuously struggles to find the talent needed to fill crucial jobs.
-Starting in August, Lively Technical Center will offer a Building Trades and Construction Design Technology program to prepare students for employment or advanced training in the building construction industry.
+Starting in August, Lively Technical Center began offering a Building Trades and Construction Design Technology program to prepare students for employment or advanced training in the building construction industry.

 Instruction focuses on broad, transferable skills and stresses the understanding of all aspects of the industry.
 Students learn through classroom, shop and laboratory activities.
 Lively offers full time and part time courses as well as a dual enrollment option for high school students.